Skip to content

 A significant clinical trial for Tixel treatment at Vallmedic Vision & Aesthetic, Andorra, Europe involved 61 patients diagnosed with Dry Eye Disease (DED).

-More than 75% of the enrolled patients successfully completed 3 months of treatment, including long-term follow-up.
+More than 75% of the enrolled patients successfully completed the 3 initial treatments, plus a few long-term follow-ups.
 Preliminary findings demonstrate a substantial reduction in DED symptoms.
 Specifically, the average scores on the Ocular Surface Disease Index (OSDI) decreased from 46.0±18.6 to 21.7±13.6.
-Furthermore, the noninvasive tear breakup time (NIBUT) showed an improvement, increasing from 9.4±3.0 seconds to 13.2±2.9 seconds (Figure 3).
-These compelling results indicate that Tixel treatment significantly alleviates DED symptoms and effectively addresses the underlying mechanisms of the condition.
+Furthermore, the noninvasive tear breakup time (TBUT) showed an improvement, increasing from 9.4±3.0 seconds to 13.2±2.9 seconds (Figure 3).
+These compelling results indicate that Tixel eyelid treatment significantly alleviates DED symptoms and effectively addresses the underlying mechanisms of the condition by addressing MGD.
 (2,3).

 Figure 3.
 Reduced DED symptoms following TIXEL treatment, as measured by changes in Ocular Surface Disease Index (OSDI) scores (A).
 Increase in tear film stability after treatment, as indicated by changes in non-invasive tear breakup time (TBUT) (B).